Union-Square-holiday-market-in-nyc

 Editorial credit: EarthScape ImageGraphy / Shutterstock.com

 After you’ve conquered the New York Christmas markets of Midtown, keep working your way up to Central Park and 8th Avenue, where you’ll find the Columbus Circle Holiday Market.
-This yearly pop-up from Urbanspace is one of the best Christmas markets in NYC, and is well-known for its gift stalls featuring artisan foods, jewelry, home goods, and clothing that would make perfect gifts for everyone on your list.
+This yearly pop-up is one of the best Christmas markets in NYC, and is well-known for its gift stalls featuring artisan foods, jewelry, home goods, and clothing that would make perfect gifts for everyone on your list.

 Past vendors include Dough Doughnuts (creators of some of the most mouth-watering, sumptuous donuts that put Dunkin’ to shame), Brooklyn pizza icon Roberta’s, the Fairy Lights Factory (jaunty twinkling lights and home decor galore!), and Pook Canada (cozy knit clothes from the Great North).